Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 you would have gone, oh, great, Jess.

-Oh, you could just let me have a bit of fun with a bit.
+You could have just let me have a bit of fun with a bit.

 Well, I really would depend.